tash12-tty/Internship_task6/README.md

 ## To create password and then check the strength of the password using password strength tools ##
 Passwords, in this digital era are very cricual part of our privacy.
-We are loading hige amounts of data over the internet due to which attackers have the chance to manipulate the data or even steal sensative information.
-For protecting our privacy, we use password of authentication.
+We are loading huge amounts of data over the internet due to which attackers have the chance to manipulate the data or even steal sensative information.
+For protecting our privacy, we use password for authentication.
-But the problem with us humans that we like to keep things straight and simple.
-So we keep such passwords which are very easy and remember and as a result, very easy for the crackers to crack the password.
+But the problem with us humans is that we like to keep things straight and simple.
+So we choose such passwords which are very easy and remember and as a result, very easy for the crackers to crack it.

-In this task, I have created a password and check it against password cracker tools which help me strenghen my password.
+In this task, I have created a password and checked it against password cracking tools which helped me strengthen my password.

-## Additional feature ##
-Instead of using some other password strength analyzer, I have created my own password strength analyzer which checks the password strength and rate the password as strong, medium or weak.
-And an additional which is implemented in the page is that it recommands us random strong passwords.
-I have also provided the entire frontend and backend code (integrated) in a seperate folder.

 ## Best practices to crack strong password ##
 1. Brute Force Attack